darkmastermindz/unccgamedev-discordbot/README.md

   "value" : "yourtokenvaluehere"
 }
 ```
+3. Invite Bot to test on your own server or ask @UNCCGameDevelopers to send you an invite to our bot test server.

-3. Run the following in terminal
+4. Run the following in terminal

 ```bash
 $ node index.js